Deals of the day-Mergers and acquisitions

 ** The chief executive of Airbus said he was open to a merger of his firm’s jet fighter business with that of BAE Systems, the Sunday Times reported on Saturday.

-** Chinese conglomerates Alibaba and Tencent are involved in talks to buy a minority stake in advertising giant WPP’s WPP.L Chinese unit, Sky News reported on Saturday, citing unidentified sources.
+** Chinese conglomerates Alibaba and Tencent are involved in talks to buy a minority stake in advertising giant WPP’s Chinese unit, Sky News reported on Saturday, citing unidentified sources.

-** Aerospace parts maker Esterline Technologies Corp is exploring a potential sale, Reuters reported on Friday citing two people familiar with the matter.
+** Aerospace parts maker Esterline Technologies Corp is exploring a potential sale, two people familiar with the matter said on Friday.

-** Private equity firm Apollo Global Management LLC is in advanced talks to acquire LifePoint Health Inc, in its latest bid to consolidate the rural U.S. hospital sector, Reuters reported on Friday, citing two people familiar with the matter.
 (Compiled by Sanjana Shivdas in Bengaluru)